steqeq/0000/README.md

-# Driver Compatibility Issue in ROCm v4.\1
+# Driver Compatibility Issue in This Release

 In certain scenarios, the ROCm 4.1 run-time and userspace environment are not compatible with ROCm v4.0 and older driver implementations for 7nm-based (Vega 20) hardware (MI50 and MI60).